YanxingLiu/SAE-FSDet/README.md

 # SE-FSDet
-The code and dataset will be released soon.
+The code and data split will be released soon.